karlproject/karldocs/docs/specs/drafts/external-authentication.rst

 - KARL and Oxfam's Yasso work together in an OAuth2 fashion.

-- Usernames in AD (and Kerberos) are mapped to usernames in KARL in a flexible way (XXX Chris, help explain)
+- Usernames in AD (and Kerberos) are mapped to usernames in KARL in a flexible way, albeit currently without a UI.

 - Once someone logs in at the Yasso Oxfam, they are redirected back to the resource they were trying to reach in KARL.